 4 – Add Some Holiday Decorations

 Let’s move on to a WordPress plugin that can help lend a Halloween vibe to any site.
-It’s called Halloween Panda, and it will give your Halloween-themed header or footer bars, monsters falling down the page and popups.
+It’s called Simple Halloween Decorations, and as the name implies, it adds just a few simple decorations to your website.

 5 – Countdown to All Hallows Eve